robot-one/robot-one.github.io/themes/dream/docs/about-page.md

 This is my blog.
 ```

-Then create an `index.md` in the about folder and put below contents into it:
+Then create an `index.md` in the about folder and insert the below contents:

 ```md
 ---